bovard/archon/README.md

 > cd path/to/battlecode
 > archon -h # shows the help and usage
 ```
-(all replays are saved in the replay/ folder)
+(all replays are saved in the replay/ folder by default, see -r)

 ### Single matches